 With time and progress, these operations usually

 The GICHD studies residual contamination and post-1945 response practices, focusing on policy development, risk management and ERW degradation.
-The research project extends to 15 countries and serves to facilitate knowledge transfer and advise policy-making on residual contamination among national governments and donors.
+The research conducted by the MORE project extends to 15 countries and facilitates knowledge transfer and advises policy-making on residual contamination among national governments and donors.

 An increasing number of mine/ERW affected countries are now approaching the completion stage of identifying and clearing all known hazardous and contaminated areas.
-As these countries conclude proactive survey and clearance activities, they transition to a context where reactive survey and clearance activities will be implemented.
+As these countries conclude proactive survey and clearance activities, they transition to a context where reactive survey and clearance activities are implemented.